UK accounting watchdog to review bookkeeping at banks

 It will look at what action top accounting firms took to address specific issues the watchdog already raised with individual accounting firms earlier this year regarding bank audits.

-A key issue is checking how banks set aside enough capital to cover souring loans after the crisis revealed some lenders were woefully undercapitalized when losses mounted.
+A key issue is checking how banks set aside enough capital to cover souring loans after the crisis revealed some lenders were woefully undercapitalised when losses mounted.

 The FRC will publish its report by the end of 2014.